 Madrid nights according to Hemingway

-“No one goes to bed in Madrid before the night has been killed,” wrote Ernest Hemingway .
+“Nobody goes to bed in Madrid before having killed the night,” wrote Ernest Hemingway .

 And he was right.
-Madrid at night is a vibrant spectacle of history, art and lights that never go out.
-From the Plaza Mayor to the hidden taverns, the city breathes a unique energy that continues to inspire artists and writers, as demonstrated by Marco Lawrence 's “ Operation Madrid ” poster.
+Madrid at night is a vibrant spectacle of history, art, and lights that never go out.
+From the Plaza Mayor to the hidden taverns, the city breathes a unique energy that continues to inspire artists and writers, as demonstrated by Marco Lawrence 's print " Operation Madrid ."

 Hemingway didn't just come to Madrid, he fell in love with it .
-Its streets, its bars and its history became his muse.
-From the cafés where he shared discussions with journalists and poets to the tablaos where flamenco lit up the night, the writer found an unrivalled passion in Madrid.
+Its streets, its bars, and its history became his muse.
+From the cafés where he shared conversations with journalists and poets to the flamenco venues where flamenco ignited the night, the writer found an unparalleled passion in Madrid.

-Their stories capture the essence of a city that, even today, maintains that intensity alive.
+His stories capture the essence of a city that, even today, keeps that intensity alive.

 The Plaza Mayor: Living History in the Heart of Madrid

-To talk about Madrid at night is to talk about the Plaza Mayor.
-Since its construction in the 17th century, it has witnessed street markets, royal celebrations and historical conspiracies.
+To speak of Madrid at night is to speak of the Plaza Mayor.
+Since its construction in the 17th century, it has witnessed markets, royal celebrations, and historical conspiracies.

-Today, it remains the epicentre of Madrid life , with restaurants serving everything from Madrid stew to tapas with vermouth.
-During the winter, its Christmas lights and markets turn it into an urban fairy tale.
+Today, it remains the epicenter of Madrid life , with restaurants serving everything from traditional Madrid stew to tapas with vermouth.
+During the winter, its lights and Christmas markets transform it into an urban fairytale.

-But there is more than just pretty postcards, in every corner of the Plaza Mayor there are hidden stories of spies , writers and endless nights.
+But there's more than just pretty pictures; in every corner of the Plaza Mayor there are hidden stories of spies , writers, and endless nights.

-It is no coincidence that Marco Lawrence chose this setting for “ Operation Madrid ,” a film that captures the mystery and charm of the city.
+It is no coincidence that Marco Lawrence chose this setting for " Operation Madrid ", a print that captures the mystery and charm of the city.

 Detail of cat, suitcase and posters